TimSchopf/KeyphraseVectorizers/README.md

 [Back to Table of Contents](#toc)

-Similar to the use with KeyBERT, the keyphrase vectorizers can be used to obtain grammatically correct keyphrases as descriptions for topics instead of simple n-grams.
+Similar to the application with KeyBERT, the keyphrase vectorizers can be used to obtain grammatically correct keyphrases as descriptions for topics instead of simple n-grams.
 This allows us to make sure that we do not cut off important topic description keyphrases by defining our n-gram range too short.
 Moreover, we don't need to clean stopwords upfront, can get more precise topic models and avoid to get topic description keyphrases that are slightly off-key.